tylimbach/RubiksCubeAI/README.md

 [JPerm's Notation Guide](https://jperm.net/3x3/moves)

-This project includes simulation for all quarter and half face turns, slice turns, double layer turns and quarter cube rotations.
+We provide simulation for all official moves: quarter and half face turns, slice turns, two layer (wide) turns and quarter cube rotations.
 This includes both primary and inverse moves (CW and CCW).

 ## Visualizing the Cube
 The cube state is primarily displayed use xterm-256 color escape sequences.
 It is unfolded from the front face.
 The front face here is green.